gabrieldemarmiesse/python-on-whales/README.md

 <img src="https://raw.githubusercontent.com/gabrieldemarmiesse/python-on-whales/master/img/full.png" alt="logo" class="responsive" style="width: 80%; height: auto;">

-A Docker client for Python, designed to be fun and intuivive!
+A Docker client for Python, designed to be fun and intuitive!

 Works on Linux, MacOS and Windows, for Python 3.7 and above.